Smell is not just a biological or psychological experience – it is also a social and cultural phenomenon.

 Get to know your target market

 But advertisers need to do their homework before launching a scent marketing campaign as different cultures perceive scents in different ways.
 Here we give you a rundown of what to expect around the world.

 Smell is probably the most undervalued of the senses in modern Western cultures.

 This low status is reflected by colloquial terms for ‘nose’ such as ‘schnozzle’, ‘conk’, ‘hooter’, ‘snoot’ and ‘snout’ – almost all of which are derogatory, or at the very least disrespectful to the people they are aimed at.

-Large or distinctive noses that stand out are also considered ugly in many countries in the Western world, while there are few positive, complimentary associations in everyday language for smell.
+Large or distinctive noses that stand out are also considered ugly in many countries in the Western world, while there are few positive, complimentary associations used in everyday language to describe smell.

 In non-Western cultures, on the other hand, smell takes on a whole new meaning.